Goal of the Program:

 At a minimum, mentorship pairs will connect 2-3 times per month, with at least one in- person or virtual (Zoom, FaceTime, etc.) engagement per month.

-At the end of each month, mentors will be responsible for submitting an engagement record sheet to the Stonewall Center via Google forms.
+At the end of each month, mentors will be asked to check-in with the Stonewall Center.

 This program is not intended to act as a dating service.
 Mentors and mentees may not engage in a romantic or sexual relationship while paired in the program.